LivelyCarpet87/FileSorter/README.md

 Python3: To install python3 on MacOS using Homebrew, run `brew install python3`

 (To get Homebrew, paste `/bin/bash -c &quot;$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)&quot;` into terminal and hit enter.
-The script will guide you through the steps)
+The program will guide you through the steps)

 ## Steps of Installation